 Transferring a Vehicle Title in Washington – Smog Check Needed?

 When a vehicle title transfer occurs the new owner will need to get the vehicle to pass a smog check.
 Residents who receive a new vehicle have 15 days to get the vehicle’s title transferred into their name, or they will get fined $50 on the 16th day, and $2 each subsequent day up to a total of $125.
 If the vehicle has not passed a smog check in the past year, the new owner will have to get the vehicle to pass one before they can get the title transferred and receive new tabs for their vehicle.

 Do Sellers Give Buyers a Valid Smog Certificate?

 Dealers must get non-exempt vehicles to pass a smog check before selling them.
-When, buying a vehicle through a private seller, the buyer must get the vehicle to pass a smog check and obtain a valid smog certificate before titling and registering the vehicle in their name.
+When buying a vehicle through a private seller, the buyer must get the vehicle to pass a smog check and obtain a valid smog certificate before titling and registering the vehicle in their name.

 Special Tips to Pass the Washington Emissions Test

 Washington vehicle owners may want to get their vehicles tested as soon as they receive their first testing notice.
-Allow extra time to get any needed repairs done before the vehicle’s tabs expires.
-Also, if a vehicle owner plans to be out of town during the date when their tabs expires, planning early will give owners time to meet the deadline.
+Allow extra time to get any needed repairs done before the vehicle’s tabs expire.
+Also, if a vehicle owner plans to be out of town during the date when their tabs expire, planning early will give owners time to meet the deadline.
 Here are some tips to keep in mind to ensure passing a Washington vehicle emissions test: